Diatribes (album)

-Diatribes is the sixth studio album by English grindcore band Napalm Death, originally released in 1996 on Earache Records.
+Diatribes is the sixth studio album by English grindcore band Napalm Death, released in January 1996 on Earache Records.
 It was released as double 10" vinyl, regular CD, special digipak CD with space for the Greed Killing EP and MC.
 In 2010, Earache issued a re-release of Diatribes in a box set that also included the Greed Killing EP and the live album Bootlegged in Japan.